Daemonite/material/README.md

 	- `gem install bundler`
 	- `bundle install`
 - Compile all CSS from SCSS to /css folder, compile all JS to the /js folder
 	- `grunt`
+    - `grunt watch` to compile automagically
-- Build HTML (from Jekyll markdown) which is used when running the documentation locally
+- Build HTML (from Jekyll markdown), used when running the documentation locally
 	- `grunt doc`
 - get the working documentation site running locally on http://localhost:9999 or http://0.0.0.0:9999 or your http://your-local-ip-address:9999
 	- `grunt connect`